- See list of branches

 This will allow you to check out and switch to your desired branch.

-Adding the -b option will cause a new branch to be created and then checked out.
+Adding the -b option will create a new branch and switch to it.

 Merge branches